WycliffeAssociates/btt-recorder-docs/docs/sharing.rst

 3. A file manager window opens to enable you to navigate to and open the folder where you want to save the zip file.
 You can save it anywhere to your SD card or in your internal storage.
 You can also rename the file before saving it if desired.

     **NOTE**: The SD Card may need to be “activated.”
-Follow the directions provided by the tablet on activating the SD Card so files can be saved there.
+Follow the directions provided by the tablet on activating the SD Card so that you can save files there.

 4. Tap **SAVE** to save the file.
-If you save it to the SD Card, it can be removed to share the file with others.
+If you save it to the SD Card, you can remove the card to share the file with others.

 Export the file to another application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^